Esarant/Noobcash-22/README.md

 # Noobcash 22

-<h1 align="center"> Distributed Systems 2022 </h1>
+## Distributed Systems 2022
-<h2 align="center"> Implementation of a simple BTC-like electronic payment system that based on blockhain, registering consensus by proof-of-work </h2>
+Implementation of a simple BTC-like electronic payment system based on blockhain, registering consensus by proof-of-work

 ## Authors
 * <a href="https://github.com/Costopoulos">Constantinos Costopoulos</a>